publiccodenet/publiccode.net/press.md

 ## 2020

+* [Help: open source software wordt verplicht, wat nu!](https://opensource.pleio.nl/news/view/7155b323-98f4-4ca0-9777-7a53ffbf2d16/help-open-source-software-wordt-verplicht-wat-nu), summary of a panel discussion with Boris van Hoytema, Ivonne Janssen-Dings and Koos Steenbergen at the Conferentie Nederland Digitaal in February 2021.

-> Quote: "Not only does going open-source offer cities access to fresh ideas, he says, but it helps policymakers better understand the software itself.
+> "Not only does going open-source offer cities access to fresh ideas, he says, but it helps policymakers better understand the software itself.
 After all, says Cerveny, “software will almost always be the way that policy is implemented in the future.”")
 - [5 big ideas for fixing global cities’ most daunting challenges](https://fortune.com/2020/02/17/cities-challenges-solutions-housing-buses-climate-loneliness/) by Lydia Belanger and Emma Hinchliffe in Fortune.com (February 2020)

 > "It’s also important proof of the ability of globally diverse, digitally-connected civic technology communities to reliably compete with for-profit government technology vendors.
 This trend is gaining steam, with the Foundation for Public Code linking a network of municipal peer partners and the Beeck Center’s just-launched State Software Collaborative looking to improve US states’ procurement processes, in-house tech development, and inter-state sharing.